saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

 // Better to start on DOMContentLoaded.
 So, we know terminal-container is loaded start();
 ```

 When both server and client are running, you'll see a terminal in your browser.
+Please check xtermjs documentation for other styling customization like height, width.

 ### For Electron users

-Using `xtermjs` and `node-pty` is even simpler in Electron.
-As renderer process can run node modules, you can directly create and pass data between `xtermjs` and `node-pty`  without using any socket library.
+Using *xtermjs* and *node-pty* is even simpler in Electron.
+As the renderer process can run node modules, you can directly create and pass data between *xtermjs* and *node-pty* without using any socket library.
 A simple example would look something like,

 ```js
 // In electronjs renderer process